evolutics/buffet/README.md

 buffet assemble examples/quick_start
 ```

-This prints a Dockerfile based on the subfolders of `examples/quick_start`.
+This prints a Dockerfile based on the subfolders of `examples/quick_start` to stdout.
 From this, we can then build a Docker image `mona_linta` with

 ```bash
 buffet assemble examples/quick_start | docker build --tag mona_linta -
 ```

+Note the hyphen `-` at the end that makes Docker read the Dockerfile from stdin.

 ### Testing